 - Celgene Corporation at 1-888-423-5436

 - Males, including those who have had a vasectomy, must use a latex or synthetic condom during any sexual contact with a pregnant female or a female who can become pregnant while taking REVLIMID, during any breaks (interruptions) in your treatment with REVLIMID, and for 4 weeks after stopping REVLIMID.

 - Do not have unprotected sexual contact with a female who is or could become pregnant.
 Tell your healthcare provider if you do have unprotected sexual contact with a female who is or could become pregnant.

 - Do not donate sperm while taking REVLIMID, during any breaks (interruptions) in your treatment, and for 4 weeks after stopping REVLIMID.
 If a female becomes pregnant with your sperm, the baby may be exposed to REVLIMID and may be born with birth defects.

 Men, if your female partner becomes pregnant, you should call your healthcare provider right away.

-Low white blood cells (neutropenia) and low platelets (thrombocytopenia).
-REVLIMID causes low white blood cells and low platelets in most patients.
+- Low white blood cells (neutropenia) and low platelets (thrombocytopenia).
+REVLIMID causes low white blood cells and low platelets in most people.
 You may need a blood transfusion or certain medicines if your blood counts drop too low.
-If you are being treated for del 5q myelodysplastic syndromes (MDS) your blood counts should be checked weekly during the first 8 weeks of treatment with REVLIMID, and at least monthly thereafter.
-If you are being treated for multiple myeloma, your blood counts should be checked every 2 weeks for the first 12 weeks and then at least monthly thereafter.
+Your healthcare provider should check your blood counts often especially during the first several months of treatment with REVLIMID, and then at least monthly.
+Tell your healthcare provider if you develop any bleeding or bruising,during treatment with REVLIMID.

-A higher chance for blood clots in your veins and lungs.
-Call your healthcare provider or get medical help right away if you get any of these signs or symptoms:
+Call your healthcare provider or get medical help right away if you get any of the following during treatment with REVLIMID:

 What is REVLIMID?